 Reporting and Recordkeeping

 O. Final Report: You must submit a final performance report on activities accomplished with your NEH award.
-This report is due within 90 days after the end date of the period of performance.
+This report is due within 120 days if you received your award on or after November 12th, 2020.
+If you received your award before November 12th, 2020 your final report is due within 90 days of the end of your period of performance.
 A final financial report is not required.

 You must submit the final performance report electronically via eGMS Reach.
 You can find instructions for filing that report here.

 P. Submission of Products to NEH: One copy of all award products should be forwarded to NEH as soon as they are available, no matter how long after grant completion the publication may appear.

 You are required to maintain a record of all documents pertinent to your award for a period of three years from the date you submit your Final Performance Report to the NEH.